webringapps/webringapps.github.io/content/_index.md

 meta:
   title: Software development agency for successful solutions
   keywords: software development,app development, web development, project management
-  description: WeBringApps is a digital agency focused to deliver a successful web and mobile apps that our clients will love.
-Our team of dedicated and fully responsible engineers is capable to deliver any kind of solution.
-No challenge is unureachable.
+  description: WeBringApps is a freelance team of highly qualified software engineers at your service.
+We are highly skilled in most demanded software technologies, very reliable team members and professionals in our business.
+We value knowledge, hard work and deadlines.
+  image: /img/wba-logo.png
 h1: WeBringApps - successful software solutions
 subtitle: Making development easier and efficient
 slider: